350 Colorado is building the local grassroots movement to solve the climate crisis and transition to a sustainable future.

 A fossil free future

 In order to avoid the most devastating impacts of the climate crisis, no new fossil fuels can be brought online.
 To be a true leader in climate action, Colorado must stop fossil fuel extraction, production, and investments.

 We are demanding solutions that protect our most vulnerable communities and workers.
 Together we are working to dismantle oppressive systems that enable poverty, racism, and inequity.

 From renewable energy to regenerative agriculture, we are working at the local and state level to ensure Colorado has a clear and immediate pathways to reduce emissions and secure 100% clean, renewable energy for all.

-All Coloradans deserve a safe and liveable environment to grow up in.
+All Coloradans deserve a safe and livable environment to grow up in.
 Help us protect the places and people we love so Colorado’s beauty can be enjoyed by future and present generations.

 350 Colorado History

-350 Colorado (350CO) was created during a national campaign by 350.org in 2009 to develop a massive network of local grassroots groups organizing to solve the climate crisis.
-The mountain-west campaign, led by organizer Micah Parkin, flourished and 350CO grew to become one of the largest local groups in the U.S.
+350 Colorado (350CO) was created during a national campaign by 350.org in 2011 to develop a massive network of local grassroots groups organizing to solve the climate crisis.
+The mountain-west campaign, led by organizer Micah Parkin, flourished, and 350CO grew to become one of the largest local groups in the U.S.